townsville/book-1/townsville.md

 "SHHH!"

-Liperton pushed his way through the crowd to the DANG CHEAP section and started browsing the shelvery.
+Liperton pushed his way through the crowd to the PRETTY DARN CHEAP section and started browsing the shelvery.

 ## Bouffard & Alagraham